Evidence Level

 3/5 Evidence Score

 Paraxanthine (1,7-dimethylxanthine) is the primary metabolite of caffeine — approximately 84% of ingested caffeine is converted to paraxanthine by hepatic CYP1A2.
 Unlike caffeine, paraxanthine has a shorter half-life, similar adenosine-receptor antagonism, and is reported in some studies to produce smoother cognitive arousal with less anxiety, jitter, and HPA-axis activation.
 It has emerged as a stand-alone supplement ingredient distinct from branded forms (FastBliss®, enfinity®) and has been studied for acute cognition, attention, short-term memory, and post-exercise mental clarity.
-Mood and anxiety-modulation claims rest on smaller trials with the same Texas A&M research group; independent replication is still developing.
+Mood and anxiety-modulation claims rest on smaller trials from a single research group; independent replication is still developing.

-Studied Dose 50-200 mg as a single acute dose; 100-200 mg is the most commonly studied range for cognitive effects.
-Onset ~30-60 min.
-Lower stimulant load than caffeine; avoid combining with high-dose caffeine.
+Studied Dose 50-200 mg as a single acute dose; 100-200 mg most commonly studied for cognitive effects.

 Active Compound 1,7-dimethylxanthine (paraxanthine), >98% pure synthetic or fermentation-derived; bioidentical to the major hepatic metabolite of caffeine.